Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Across all routes, an average of 47 trips per day is maintained, translating to roughly 11 weekly trips per individual stop.
+Service frequency averages 47 trips per day across all routes, equating to approximately 11 weekly trips per individual stop.

 Frequently Asked Questions - Transport